libretro/docs/docs/guides/controller-autoconfiguration.md

 Note: These variable values are examples and should not be directly copied to your configuration file.

 When modifying your autoconfig file for analog triggers, it's crucial to pay attention to both variable names and values.
+The corresponding label variable names must also be consistent to ensure the configuration works correctly.
 A common oversight is focusing solely on the values while neglecting to update the variable names themselves.
 The `_axis` suffix is essential for ensuring proper analog functionality.
 Simply changing values without updating the suffix from `_btn` to `_axis` will not achieve the desired result.

 #### Common Pitfall
 Users often unintentionally incorporate analog variable values without properly adjusting the existing variable names to reflect their analog nature.
 This oversight frequently results in configuration problems within the system.